Boston, Lincolnshire: Second World War

+Recent development

-The Haven Bridge, which now carries the two trunk roads over the river, was opened in 1966, and a new dual carriageway, John Adams Way, was built in 1976–8 to take traffic away from the town centre.
+The Haven Bridge, which now carries the two trunk roads over the river, was opened in 1966, and a new dual carriageway, John Adams Way, was built in 1976–1978 to take traffic away from the town centre.
 A shopping centre, named the Pescod Centre, opened in 2004, bringing many new shops into the town.

+Healthcare

+Boston Cottage Hospital opened in 1871, was rebuilt in the 1960s, and is now called the Pilgrim Hospital, having been officially opened by Princess Anne on 23 June 1977.
+The hospital is currently building a new Emergency Department extension next to the current one, costing £35 million and doubling the current department in size.

 Transport

 Railway

+Boston railway station is a stop on the Poacher Line; East Midlands Railway operates a generally hourly service between Nottingham, Grantham and Skegness.
+These services are run by the Class 170, 158 or the older Class 156 trains.